vinuesa/get_phylomarkers/INSTALL.md

 on the local machine where the get_phylomarkers package was downloaded.
 It will also check if the host machine has a
 \$HOME/bin dir included in \$PATH.
 If so, the main script will automatically generate symlinks in \$HOME/bin to the package scripts, so that they become visible system-wide.
-Otherwise, it will append the distribution directory holding the scripts to the \$PATH variable.
+Otherwise, it will append the distribution directory holding the scripts to the \$PATH variable, which is set from within the script, but not written down to .bash_profile to avoid any interference with user settings.

 2. The auxiliary scripts are called sequentially by the main script run_get_phylomarkers_pipeline.sh according to predefined runmodes and on DNA or protein sequences.
 However, the auxiliary scripts all have